A Broken Frame: Live performances

-Critical reception and legacy
+Critical reception

-Writing in Smash Hits, Peter Silverton observed that A Broken Frame, in contrast to the group's early post-Clarke singles which he thought showed "a lack of purpose", "makes a virtue of their tinkly-bonk whimsy".
+Smash Hits wrote that A Broken Frame, in contrast to the group's early post-Clarke singles showed "a lack of purpose", "makes a virtue of their tinkly-bonk whimsy".
 In contrast, Melody Maker wrote that, although "ambitious and bold", "A Broken Frame – as its name suggests – marks the end of a beautiful dream", a comment on the departure of main songwriter Clarke.
 Reviewer Steve Sutherland considered the songs "daft aspirations to art", the album's musical and thematic "larcenies" sounding like "puerile infatuations papering over anonymity".
 At the same time, Sutherland acknowledged that the group's increasing complexity "sounds less the result of exterior persuasion than an understandable, natural development", although he finally concluded that Depeche Mode remain (in contrast to Clarke's new group Yazoo) "essentially vacuous".

-The comments of Noise! magazine's "DH" (most likely Noise! contributor Dave Henderson) showed greater prescience.
+The comments of Noise! magazine's "DH" (most likely Noise! contributor Dave Henderson) were more favourable.
 "DH" said that the album "falls together well and shows we can expect a lot more from the clean cut quartet", adding "[a]t times it reaches high points far exceeding their first album."

 In a retrospective review for AllMusic, Ned Raggett described A Broken Frame as "a notably more ambitious effort than the pure pop/disco of the band's debut", with much of the album "forsaking earlier sprightliness... for more melancholy reflections about love gone wrong".
 He added: "More complex arrangements and juxtaposed sounds, such as the sparkle of breaking glass in 'Leave in Silence', help give this underrated album even more of an intriguing, unexpected edge."

-In 1990, while promoting their album Violator, songwriter Martin Gore lamented parts of the album, saying, "I regret all that sickly boy-next-door stuff of the early days... musically A Broken Frame was a mish-mash".

-Cover image

-Despite being a photograph, the cover artwork is intended to resemble a painting.
-It depicts a woman cutting grain in an East Anglian field, near Duxford in Cambridgeshire.
-It was taken by Brian Griffin (who had previously taken the cover photograph for Speak & Spell and press photos for the band) using a mixture of natural and artificial lighting.
-Griffin cited as inspirations the socialist realism of Soviet Russia, especially the work of Kazimir Malevich, and German Romanticism.
-Griffin has displayed on his website a gallery of alternative images from the same shoot.
-Later releases of the album on vinyl (2007) and compact disc (2009) feature slightly different takes of the shot.
-It was also featured on the cover of Lifes 1990 edition of "World's Best Photographs 1980–1990".